 Medicare Advantage (MA) is a popular option for people looking for more comprehensive coverage than Original Medicare offers.
-In 2019, over one-third of Medicare beneficiaries enrolled in an Advantage plan.
+In 2022, almost half of all Medicare beneficiaries enrolled in an Advantage plan.
 This page explains Medicare Advantage plans in Wyoming, how the program works, and how to compare your options.

 What Is Medicare Advantage?